-The rental housing code was created in 2005.
-The purpose of the code is to ensure rental properties in the city are safe by creating minimum habitability standards, and by being a resource for property owners/managers and renters.
+The rental housing code was created in 2005 to ensure rental properties in the city are safe by creating minimum habitability standards, and by providing resources for property owners/managers and renters.

-Effective February 26th, Eugene City Council adopted proposed changes to the Rental Housing Code Ordinance.
-The changes are based on recommendations from the Housing Policy Board.
-The adopted ordinance adds language to the Rental Housing code to address carbon monoxide alarms, electrical systems, appliances, and rats.
+Effective February 26th, 2017, Eugene City Council adopted proposed changes to the Rental Housing Code Ordinance.
+The changes were based on recommendations from the Housing Policy Board.
+The adopted ordinance added language to the Rental Housing code to address carbon monoxide alarms, electrical systems, appliances, and rats.
 The approved ordinance also removed the sunset clause and added language requiring the City Manager review the Rental Housing Code program and report to City Council every three years.